FIWARE/ops.Fi-lab-infographics/doc/user-guide.rst

 Node Page
 ----------

-By clicking on a specific node in the map in the Main Page or by clicking on the nodes' names inside table in the Status Page, all data about the specific node are displayed.
+By clicking on a specific node in the map of the Infographics Page or by clicking on the node name inside table in the Status Page, data about the specific node is displayed.

 .. image:: _static/node.jpg
    :alt: Node Page

-The Node page is composed by:
+The Node page is composed of:

 - a map that shows node location and its overall status (green, yellow or red);
 - CPU, RAM and Disk and their used percentage;
 - a table with all services status;
-- a table with all computing hosts;
+- a table with info on all the computing hosts;
 - the list of node supporters;